Viking raid warfare and tactics: Battle tactics on land

-These very small fleets brutally but effectively scared locals and made it difficult for English and Frankish territories to counter these alien tactics.
+These very small fleets effectively scared locals and made it difficult for English and Frankish territories to counter these alien tactics.
 Sprague compares these tactics to those of contemporary western Special Forces soldiers, who "attack in small units with specific objectives."
 Later in the 860s, the formation of the Great Heathen Army brought about a more organized type of warfare for the Vikings.
 Large squads of raiders banded together to attack towns and cities, landing from fleets comprising hundreds of ships.
+Viking armies also monitored the political situations in the English and Frankish territories and made strategic alliances in order to find the best times to attack.

 Viking raiders would anchor their largest warships before storming a beach.
 "It has been suggested that Sö 352 depicts an anchor and rope...It is perhaps more plausibly an anchor-stone...".
 However, it was more common practice for Vikings to beach their regular warships on land, where their battle tactics contained elements of surprise.
 "Vikings were notorious for laying ambushes and using woods to lay in wait for armies approaching along established roads."
 If confronted by legitimate forces in raids, Vikings would create a wedge formation, with their best men at the front of this wedge.
 They would throw spears, and rush this wedge through enemy lines where they could engage in hand-to-hand combat, which was their forte.
+They also used shield walls, a tightly packed formation surrounded by the warriors' shields as a protective barrior.
 Some survivors of sea battles were pressed into guarding the ships during land skirmishes.

 Sagas of the Viking Age often mention Berserkers.
 These fabled Viking warriors are said to have spiritual magical powers from the god of war Odin that allowed them to become impervious to injuries on the battlefield.
 While these stories are exaggerated, the term berserks is rooted in truths about Viking warriors who were able to enter an intense, trance-like state whereupon they would "engage in reckless fighting."
 These warriors were greatly feared by Christians in Frankish and English regions who viewed such men as satanic.
 The reason for these raids is unknown, but some have suggested that the increase in trade created a growth in piracy.